Filtered Far UV-C Disinfection Technology

 An Introduction to Ushio’s Care222® far UV-C lamps

-Ushio is proud to introduce the Care222® series, a new line of 222 nm far-UVC excimer lamps for microbial reduction.
+Ushio is proud to introduce the Care222® series, a new line of krypton chloride (KrCl) excimer lamps designed for highly-effective microbial reduction.
 The Care222® line uses ultraviolet germicidal irradiation (UVGI) to kill bacteria and inactivate a vast range of viruses.
 UVGI is commonly known as UV disinfection.
 The system has already been deployed in many unoccupied spaces.
 With recently completed and ongoing studies taking place, new safe ways are emerging to make Care222® products your best opportunity to secure microbial reduction in occupied spaces too.

-Ushio’s longstanding collaborations with respected scientific institutions, such as Kobe University of Japan, Columbia University in the U.S., and the University Hospital of Singapore, have contributed to the development of Care222® technology.
+Ushio’s longstanding collaborations with respected scientific institutions, such as Kobe University of Japan and the University Hospital of Singapore, have contributed to the development of Care222® technology.
 The 222 nm irradiation kills bacteria and inactivates viruses without damaging human cells/tissues using narrow-band spectrum UV.
-Ushio has been granted exclusive use of Columbia’s patented band-pass wavelength filtration technology.
+Ushio has been granted exclusive use of new patented band-pass wavelength filtration technology.
 The system has demonstrated its ability to inactivate all kinds of ‘super bugs’ such as MRSA, influenza, MERS-CoV, as well as viruses like Ebola.
-Ushio has pressed on with development and has now confirmed two types of Care222® product will be made available.

 For original equipment manufacturers (OEMs), Ushio is able to supply the Care222® B1 lamp and power supply component to be integrated into your own devices.
 This is of particular interest to manufacturers of medical lighting equipment, sanitary equipment such as hand dryers, cleanliness-sensitive production lines, and more.